Cleaning Myths You Need to Stop Believing—and What to Do Instead

 Sure, they’re soft and fluffy, but contrary to their name, feather dusters don’t really do much dusting.
 More often than not, they just spread the dust around.
 Instead, reach for a vacuum with a nozzle attachment or a soft damp cloth when trying to get rid of dust.
 More than 90 per cent of household dust comes from tiny flakes of skin and barely visible fabric fibres that float on the slightest air current and settle on every surface in your house.

-Here are the things you shouldn’t clean with paper towels.
+Here are 12 things you shouldn’t clean with paper towels.

 Myth: Fragrant scents = clean